 Here are some other things to use in the event of a Crohn’s flare-up in addition to your prescribed medications:

 - Acetaminophen (Tylenol): If your doctor approves, use this medication to relive pain.
 Also, ask for other alternative pain management recommendations too.

 - Antidiarrheal medications: Under the guidance of your doctor, control bouts of diarrhea with medications such as loperamide (Imodium) or bismuth (Pepto-Bismol).

 - Soothing moist towelette: Soothe anal irritation with a moist towelette rather than toilet paper, which can feel abrasive to tender skin.

 - Vitamin-enriched ointments: Use these for relief from anal itching.

-- Warm salt water: Soak in warm salt water to relieve anal fissure or fistula soreness.
+- Sitz baths: Soak in warm salt water to relieve anal fissure or fistula soreness.

 - Medicinal mouthwash: Rinse and gargle with it to dilute the pain caused by canker sore ulcers.

 - Moist heat: Use moist heat to alleviate joint discomfort and then set aside time for rest.

 - Physical therapy: Therapists can show you range-of-motion maneuvers to help relieve hurting joints.

 There are preventative safety measures to keep in place to ensure that you stay healthy and strong.
 Every day, remember to exercise with a goal of 30 minutes and get a good night’s sleep.
 Be sure to eat a nutritious balanced diet and consider taking a multivitamin.
 Also, make sure to listen to your doctor and take your prescribed medications regularly.
 Even if you have no symptoms, missing a dose can lead to a flare-up.

 Start a log to track your flare-ups by date and rate their level of intensity.
 You should also log your symptoms as well as what relief actions you took and what treatments have been effective.
 Give a copy to your doctor to add to your file of medical records and reserve another copy for emergency room visits.

 While going through a flare-up can be troubling, your dedicated efforts will go a long way toward lessening your stress levels and the frequency of your flare-ups.